 Hayti is a very small city located in the state of Missouri.
 With a population of 2,352 people and just one neighborhood, Hayti is the 242nd largest community in Missouri.

-Hayti is a blue-collar town, with 35.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hayti is generally considered to be a blue-collar town.
+35.25% of the Hayti workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hayti is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Hayti who work in personal care services (16.72%), office and administrative support (11.15%), and maintenance occupations (9.02%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hayti has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hayti a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.